Former Saxo Bank rider Jonny Bellis speaks out for first time following assault conviction - Cycling Weekly

 The 30-year-old was convicted of assaulting his girlfriend after admitting to drunkenly hitting her at the Gloucestershire flat they shared in March earlier this year, leaving her with injuries to her face, arm and ear.

-Five months later, he has publicly given his explanation of events, saying he has been “extremely saddened” by the attack on his character in the media.
+Five months later, he has publicly given his explanation of events, saying he “vehemently denied” hitting his girlfrield and has been “extremely saddened” by what he sees as an attack on his character in the media.

-Bellis said: “One evening, during a heated argument I grabbed [my girlfriend’s] arm, and ultimately got arrested.

-“I am sitting here openly saying I am sorry for that.
-However, I will vehemently deny I ever hit this person.
-It is worth bringing to people’s attention that any touch (with force or not) can be deemed as common assault.

 In light of his conviction, with Bellis fined £635 and ordered to pay the victim £100, he was suspended from his role as sports director of women’s cycling team Drops.